 Using such features allows companies to interact with customers through various channels, including websites, emails, phone calls, and chatbots, with a more personalized approach.

-Sending out newsletters to your loyal customers or subscribers allows you to engage them in your company’s news, blog articles, industry trends, exclusive offers, etc.
+Sending out newsletters to your loyal customers or subscribers lets you engage them in your company’s news, blog articles, industry trends, exclusive offers, etc.

-Addressing the recipients personally allows for creating a more individual approach which can potentially increase customer loyalty and engagement.
+Addressing the recipients personally allows for a more individual approach that can potentially increase customer loyalty and engagement.